Propagation of weakly advantageous mutations in cancer cell population: Introduction

-As outlined above, mathematical/computational modelling of tumour evolution involved two scenarios of evolution, driver mutations accompanied by fully neutral passengers \cite{Bozic_et_al_2010}, \cite{Williams_et_al_2016} and driver mutations interacting with mildly deleterious passenger mutations \cite{McFarland_et_al_2013}, \cite{McFarland_et_al_2014}.
-However, despite substantial experimental evidence of the role of weakly advantageous passenger mutations, models of their propagation and impacts were so far neither formulated nor confronted against available observational data.
-In this paper, we elaborate and analyze models of oncogenesis driven by weakly advantageous passenger mutations.
-Propagation leads to forming of solitary mutation waves, which we describe via deterministic master equations.
-We introduce a heuristic modification to the differential master equations aimed at accounting for the effects of finite population size on evolution.
-The theoretical advancement in our approach is deriving analytical results concerning the propagation of the mutation wave in terms of mean and variance of numbers of mutations, and computing power laws describing the growth of cancer cells populations.
-We additionally elaborate and launch simulations for scenarios of cancer evolution with weakly advantageous mutations based on the Gillespie algorithm.
-We observe agreement between the results of deterministic modelling and stochastic simulations.
+As outlined above, mathematical/computational modelling of tumour evolution involved scenarios of evolution with driver mutations accompanied by fully neutral passengers \cite{Bozic_et_al_2010}, \cite{Williams_et_al_2016} and driver mutations interacting with mildly deleterious passenger mutations \cite{McFarland_et_al_2013}, \cite{McFarland_et_al_2014}.
+However, despite substantial experimental evidence on occurrence of weakly advantageous mutations in cancer cells, models of tumor progression driven by weakly advantageous somatic mutations were not researched or confronted against available observational data.
+In this paper, we elaborate and analyse mathematical and computational models of oncogenesis driven by weakly advantageous passenger mutations and we compare their predictions with some experimental data.
+Scenario and contributions of our analysis are as follows: \begin{itemize} \item We formulate deterministic model of tumor evolution as a system of differential balance equations for changes of expected numbers of cells with divisions and deaths, and for changes of expected numbers of occurring mutations. \item In this model of tumor growth solitary mutation wave propagates in cancer cells population.
+We obtain analytical relations concerning the propagation of the mutation wave (dynamics of mutation wave) in the growing population of cancer cells, in terms of mean and variance of numbers of mutations.
+In the previous literature, models of dynamics of mutation of fitness waves were derived under the assumption of constant population size. \item We elaborate and launch stochastic simulations for scenarios of cancer evolution with weakly advantageous mutations based on the Gillespie algorithm, for supporting and verifying results of deterministic modelling. \item We analyse the model of quasi - stationary mutation wave (mutation wave with variance approximately constant over time).
+Using the deterministic model augmented with the simple cutoff condition for number of cells \cite{Tsimring_et_al_1996}, \cite{Kessler_et_al_1997} we establish deterministic numerical procedure for relating the variance of the quasi - stationary mutation wave with the population size.
+For the model of quasi - stationary mutation wave we derive analytical relations for growth rate of cancer cells population.
+We verify obtained deterministic, analytical results by stochastic simulations. \item We confront/support both obtained analytical results and simulation results with some of the publicly available experimental data.
+We show data / studies that can support the hypothesis of tumor growth driven solely by weakly advantageous somatic mutations. \end{itemize}